flavienbwk/book-devops/eng/README.md

 In the private sector, Microsoft historically launched its new products every 3 to 4 years (e.g., Windows, Office).
 As early as 2014, its CEO Satya NADELLA warned his teams about the risk posed by the long duration of this development cycle.
 By continuing with the same organization mode, Microsoft would become obsolete.
 The teams responsible for developing each product worked independently from one another, with their own organizational methods and their own tools.
 NADELLA reorganized the company based on the DevOps methodology.
 He would unify the tools and practices of the teams, so they would interact with each other[^MicrosoftDevOpsAbelWang].

-Faced with increasingly aggressive economic[^AUKUS] or military[^InfluenceRussie] competitors, transformation is an imperative necessity to stay in the race and prevail in the next confrontations.
+Faced with increasingly aggressive economic[^AUKUS] or military[^InfluenceRussia] competitors, transformation is an imperative necessity to stay in the race and prevail in the next confrontations.
 For institutions, it is no longer a question of "if" but "when" they will need to embark on a transformation journey, or risk being left behind.

 However, the majority of organizations still struggle to pragmatically implement these new practices.
 The main obstacle is finding the talents capable of implementing the techniques and tools suitable for DevOps operation.